mitre/fieldmanual/sphinx-docs/Operation-Results.md

     - `output`: optional field.
 JSON dict containing the output generated when running the command.
 Only appears if the user selected the `include agent output` option when downloading the report.
         - `stdout`: Standard output from the command that was run.
         - `stderr`: Standard error from the command that was run.
+        - `exit_code`: Exit code returned from the command that was run.
 - `finish`: Timestamp string in YYYY-MM-DD HH:MM:SS format that indicates when the operation finished.
 - `planner`: Name of the planner used for the operation.
 - `adversary`: JSON dict containing information about the adversary used in the operation